 Other Forest Fire Fighting & Prevention Supervisor Job Titles

 - Smoke Jumper Supervisor

 There were about 59,100 jobs for Forest Fire Fighting and Prevention Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Forest Fire Fighting and Prevention Supervisor by 2026.
-Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.
+The BLS estimates 4,400 yearly job openings in this field.

 The states with the most job growth for Forest Fire Fighting & Prevention Supervisor are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Vermont, or Montana.
 These states have the worst job growth for this type of profession.